 Early Pregnancy Assessment Clinic (EPAC)

-There are EPAC clinics at both St Michaels University and Southmead Hospitals.
+There are EPAC clinics at St Michaels Hospital, Southmead Hospital and Weston General Hospital.
 EPAC is an emergency clinic for women with suspected miscarriage or ectopic pregnancy.

 To refer your patient, please follow the instructions on the referral form (see below)